David-Manniche/TheMarket/readme.txt

 Bugs:
     => 034376 - While entering data in RTL supported languages it is not getting entered in RTL mode.
-    => 034354 - link to product is not there in admin for tags
+    => 034354 - link to product is not there in admin for tags => 033034 - loader is there on address screen when user sign up through FB (number) => 034470 - inventory> digital products> return option is there , which is not needed on digital items